sk-pathak/wayback-discover-diff/README.md

 - /simhash?url={URL}&year={YEAR}

-  Which returns all the timestamps for which a simhash value exists in the DB for that specific URL and year with the following       format : [{"simhash": "SIMHASH_VALUE", "timestamp": "TIMESTAMP_VALUE"}]
+  Which returns all the timestamps for which a simhash value exists in the DB for that specific URL and year with the following       format : [["SIMHASH_VALUE", TIMESTAMP_VALUE"]]

 - /job?job_id=<job_Id>